Your business needs a website.

 You can develop your content last.

-Write, imagine, experiment, draw and sketch your content.
-Let design decisions flow from this.
+First write, imagine, experiment, draw and sketch your content.
+Then let design decisions flow from this.

 “Do a content audit before you get too far down the line with your project.